Psychedelic soul: Origins

 Following the lead of Jimi Hendrix as he moved from soul to psychedelic rock, the psychedelic subculture of the 1960s began to have a widespread impact on African-American musicians, particularly the stars of the Motown label.
 Influenced by the civil rights movement, this style had a darker and more political edge than much contemporary psychedelic rock.
 The Temptations and their producer Norman Whitfield moved from a relatively light vocal group into more hard-edged and topical material like "Cloud Nine" (1968), "Runaway Child, Running Wild" (1969), and "Psychedelic Shack" (1969).
 Sly and the Family Stone also helped pioneer the sound with songs like "Dance to the Music" (1968), "Everyday People" (1968) and "I Want to Take You Higher" (1969), which combined psychedelic rock with funk and emphasized distorted electric guitar and strong basslines.

+Relationship with Afrofuturism

+Afrofuturism is an artistic movement that envisions creative black futures where black people are thriving leaders often involving science fiction and fantasy.
+Psychedelic soul arose in the 1960s during the Civil Rights Movement and cultural upheaval allowed black people to think about futures different from the ones that already existed.
+Afrofuturism was embedded in some of the earliest examples of psychedelic soul, particularly in George Clinton’s Parliament Funkadelic.
+Clinton's alter ego was named Star-Child and the band was known for its outer space imagery, both in the music and on stage.
+Contemporary artists like Janelle Monáe carry on the legacy of Afrofuturism in psychedelic soul with albums like Dirty Computer, which adds themes of gender and sexuality to the genre’s original themes of race, technology, and identity.

 Development

 Other Motown acts soon followed into psychedelic territory, including the Supremes with "Reflections" (1967), "Love Child" (1968), and "Stoned Love" (1970).
 Psychedelic influences could also be heard in the early 1970s work of Stevie Wonder and Marvin Gaye's 1971 album What's Going On.
 Acts that broke through with psychedelic soul included the Chambers Brothers with "Time Has Come Today" (1966, but charting in 1968), Arthur Brown with "Fire" (1968), the 5th Dimension with a cover of Laura Nyro's "Stoned Soul Picnic" (1968), Edwin Starr with "War" (1970), and the Undisputed Truth with "Smiling Faces Sometimes" (1971).

 George Clinton's interdependent Funkadelic and Parliament ensembles and their various spin-offs took influence from Detroit rock groups including MC5 and the Stooges, using extended distorted guitar solos and psychedelic sound effects coupled with surreal imagery and stage antics forming part of an Afrofuturist overarching mythology, leading to three US top ten singles, and three platinum albums.
 Shuggie Otis' 1974 album Inspiration Information emerged too late to take advantage of the style's peak of popularity, but later found acclaim when it was reissued in 2001.